itext/itext-python-example/README.md

   * `itext.pdfhtml`
 * You need to manually run `init_packages.py` before the wheel build.
 Ideally, it should get called automatically before the build.
+* Current 9.1.0 build contains a bug, which prevent running iText with .NET Core under Python.NET.
+For now we have a workaround here with a binary patch.
+  Patch is done with the `patch_itext_io.py` script.
+So the `itext.io.dll` binary is not the same, as the one from NuGet.